AlterGray/GrindMode/docs/stats-feature.md

             status: string,
           }
         ],
       }

-- if user delete routine ask if keep statistic(allow delete it on StatsDashboard)
+- if user delete ritual ask if keep statistic(allow delete it on StatsDashboard)
-- introudce routine phases(based on the stats)
+- introudce ritual phases(based on the stats)
 - introudce streeks(will calculate based on the stats)